Operation Spring

 Operation Spring (July 25–27, 1944) was an offensive operation of the Second World War conducted by II Canadian Corps during the Normandy campaign in 1944.
 The plan was intended to create pressure on the German forces operating on the British and Canadian front simultaneous with Operation Cobra, an American offensive.
 Operation Spring was intended to capture Verrières Ridge and the villages on the south slope of the ridge.
-The German defence of the ridge contained the offensive on the first day and inflicted many casualties on the Canadians.
+A successful German defence of the ridge contained the offensive on the first day, and inflicted many casualties on the Canadians.

 Background

 The districts of Caen north of the Orne were captured during Operation Charnwood (8–9 July 1944) and those south of the Orne had been captured on July 19, during Operation Goodwood, in Operation Atlantic by the II Canadian Corps (Lieutenant-General Guy Simonds) at a cost of 1,349 casualties.
 About 8 km south of Caen, Verrières Ridge blocked a direct advance by Allied forces on Falaise.
 Attempts to take the ridge during Goodwood had been thwarted by the I SS Panzer Corps (General Sepp Dietrich).